rlawjdghek/rlawjdghek.github.io/_posts/Paper&Knowledge/2021-07-13-good_sentences.md

 3. <u>With the hope that</u> these insights could motivate future work, we have open-sourced all the datasets, the pre-processing and synthetic scripts, and the algorithm implementationin TODS.
 [Revisiting time series outlier detection: definitions and benchmarks.]

+4. However, <u>their unstructured nature</u> combined with the complexity and ambiguity of natural language <u>pose</u> a challenge when using radiology reports for clinical research and other downstream applications, especially in settings with limited labeled data.
+[RadGraph: Extracting Clinical Entities and Relations from Radiology Reports.]

+5. We define a novel information extraction schema for radiology reports, <u>intended to cover modst climically relevant information with in the report while allowing for ease and consistency during annotation.</u>
+[RadGraph: Extracting Clinical Entities and Relations from Radiology Reports.]

+6. <u>Along with these datasets</u>, there have been many advancements in NLP for the task of entiy and relation extraction.
+[RadGraph: Extracting Clinical Entities and Relations from Radiology Reports.]

 # Background

 1. Figure.3 illustrates the thress types of ouliers that often serve as a <u>de-facto-standard</u>: [Revisiting time series outlier detection: definitions and benchmarks.]